barbushin/php-imap/README.md

 print_r($mail->getAttachments());
 ```

-Method imap() allows to call any imap function in a context of the the instance
+Method imap() allows to call any imap function in a context of the the instance:

 ```php
 // Call imap_check();